nikitalogos/pine_craft/README.md

 2. Plywood thickness is 6 mm
 3. Screws are M4

-However, all the dimensions of the constructor can be customized for your purpose.
+However, all the dimensions of the constructor can be customized for your purpose (see `examples/advanced_features`).

 ## Manufacturing